christywastaken/christywastaken-tailwind-dark-light-autofill/README.md

 ## Usage

-1. Create a `tailwind-dark-light-mapping.json` file in the root of your project (see Configuration section below)
+1. Create a `.tailwindDarkLightrc` file in the root of your project (see Configuration section below)
 2. Open a file that uses Tailwind CSS classes (e.g., .html, .jsx, .vue)
 3. Start typing a Tailwind class, for example: `bg-lime-200` or `dark:bg-lime-200` depending on if you type your dark or light mode first.
 4. The extension will automatically insert the corresponding paired class based on your configuration

 ## Configuration

-Create a `tailwind-dark-light-mapping.json` file in the root of your project with the following structure:
+Create a `.tailwindDarkLightrc` file in the root of your project with the following structure:

 ```json
 {